almende/eve/java_configuration.md

 library `eve-core.jar`.
 On Tomcat, there is currently only a `Production` environment available (no `Development` as available on Google App Engine).
-There are two types of context available for storing the agents state: `FileContextFactory` and `MemoryContextFactory`.
+There are two types of context available for storing the agents state: `FileContext` and `MemoryContext`.
-In case of `FileContextFactory`, each agent stores its state in a single file in the configured path.
+In case of `FileContext`, each agent stores its state in a single file in the configured path.

 Example file: **war/WEB-INF/eve.yaml**